zMigueel/RunCord/README.md

 # RunCord
-Eris discord bot framework.
+An framework to increase your Eris discord bot development!

-More info comming soon...

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.